 Effective keyword research and optimization are essential for improving your Quality Score.
 Making sure that your Google Ads keywords are well-optimized, relevant, and accurately mirror the content of your ads and landing pages can significantly enhance your Quality Score.

-Optimizing the match type of your keywords and organizing ad groups based on click-through rates are recommended for effective keyword research and optimization.
+Optimizing the match type of your Google Ads keywords and organizing ad groups based on click-through rates are recommended for effective keyword research and optimization.
 Additionally, employing long-tail keywords, which are less competitive and more specific, can help improve your Quality Score by targeting users with more precise search queries.